makenew/nvimrc/README.md

 ## Description

-This configuration system works as a meta-plugin: all desired Neovim plugins are loaded from `plugins.vim` using [vim-plug].
+This configuration system works as a meta-plugin: all desired Neovim plugins are loaded from `plugins.vim` using [vim-plug], and any GUI specific options are set in `gui.vim`.
 Overall configuration then follows a normal plugin structure.

 For documentation of this Neovim configuration,